Comparative Literature Major

 1

-Any two courses (normally in the same language) offered by the departments of Modern Languages and Literatures (listed here) or Classical Languages and Civilization (listed here) numbered 2500 and above.
+Any two courses (normally in the same language) offered by the departments of Languages and Cultures (listed here) or Classical Languages and Civilization (listed here) numbered 2500 and above.
 These courses will allow the students to demonstrate an ability to read and analyze literary texts written in a language other than English.

 2